What is your favourite computer game? How long do you spend playing it?

-So if we know either one of the interior or exterior angles, we can use this to find its counterpart.
+So if we know one of the interior angles, we just subtract from 180 to find the exterior:

-Let's put these rules into practice now using a new example.
+Let's put all of these rules into practice now using a new example.

 e.g. Find the interior and exterior angle of this heptagon.

 To find the value of the interior angles:

 sum of interior angles = (n - 2) x 180

 each interior angle = 900 ÷ 7 = 128.5°